 Prague Castle has been dominating the city for more than eleven centuries.
 Once, it was the residence of Czech kings.
-Today the president of the Czech republic works here.
+Today, the President of the Czech Republic works here.

 Photo of Prague Castle